-The International Advising Team will provide you with a list of GP surgeries around the university area.
+The International Advising Team will organise a local GP surgery registration during the international welcome programme for Tooting campus new international students.
 Please also do your research to find a doctor (dentist or hospital) before registering as it is difficult to switch.